Astr4n0x/ModernLMS/README.md

 ### *Online learning that actually feels like a classroom.*

-A full-featured, modern Learning Management System built for live classes, real-time interaction, and effortless course management — without the storage headaches or clunky UI most LMS platforms suffer from.
+A full-featured, modern Learning Management System built for live classes, real-time interaction, and effortless course management, without the storage headaches or clunky UI most LMS platforms suffer from.

 <br/>